 The most important features of OpenSUSE leap 42.3 is as follows:

-- Inclusion of KDE Plasma 5.8 LTS as default desktop environment,
+- The inclusion of KDE Plasma 5.8 LTS as default desktop environment

 - Also includes GNOME 3.20 desktop

 - Improves Skylake Windows 8 precision touchpad support

 - Adds support for the Google Fiber TV remote control

 - supports Open-Channel SSDs through the implementation of the LightNVM full-stack initiative

 - Includes a server installation profile

 - Fully-featured text mode installer